-If you’ve had ‘the talk about everything that could go wrong with your pregnancy because you’re fat’, you may be thinking that it’s very unlikely that you’ll have a straightforward labour and birth.
+If you’ve received the ‘everything that could go wrong‘ talk, you may think a straightforward labour and birth is unlikely.
 Some hospitals (and some medical professionals) are good at having this talk sensitively and rationally.
-Some are not, and merely leave the pregnant woman feeling wretched, guilty and worried.
+Some are not, and merely leave you feeling wretched, guilty and worried.

-You’ll have been told that your labour is likely to last longer, is more likely to suffer problems such as the baby’s shoulders getting stuck (shoulder dystocia), you’re more likely to have an instrumental delivery with forceps or ventouse, you’re more likely to have problems with anaesthetic, and you’re more likely to end up having a caesarean section.
-As if that weren’t enough, afterwards your wounds are less likely to heal, you’re more likely to have a haemorrhage, more likely to struggle with breastfeeding and more.
+You may have been told that your labour is likely to last longer; the baby’s shoulders are more likely to get stuck (shoulder dystocia); you’re more likely to have an instrumental delivery with forceps or ventouse; you’re more likely to have problems with anaesthetic; and you’re more likely to end up having a caesarean section.
+As if that weren’t enough, your harbinger of doom may have added for good measure that; afterwards your wounds are less likely to heal; you’re more likely to have a haemorrhage; more likely to struggle with breastfeeding, and more…

 All of these outcomes, while statistically more likely for a bigger mum than a woman of ‘healthy’ BMI, they are still not common!
 Big Birtha has had the easiest two births of anyone she knows, healed fine, and breastfed fine!
 Have faith.
 Your body was made to do this.

 Thinking and planning positively about your labour and birth experience has to be the first step.